TEEJORAM/Console-Calculator-Using-Cpp/README.md

 - **double**: Represents a data type supporting decimal numbers.
 - **switch statement**: Facilitates multiple execution paths based on the value of an expression.

-## Notes

-- Ensure to handle division by zero errors gracefully.